SuliannBenHamed/Cardio/README.md

 Wu, H.-Y., Rubinstein, M., Shih, E., Guttag, J., Durand, F., Freeman, W., 2012.
 Eulerian video magnification for revealing subtle changes in the world.
 ACM Trans.
 Graph.
 31, 65:1-65:8. https://doi.org/10.1145/2185520.2185561

+It also uses the Cross wavelet and wavelet coherence toolbox for MATLAB: https://github.com/grinsted/wavelet-coherence

+Grinsted, A., J. C. Moore, S. Jevrejeva (2004), Application of the cross wavelet transform and wavelet coherence to geophysical time series, Nonlin.
+Process.
+Geophys., 11, 561566 link

+The corresponding directories (EVM_Matlab and the wavelet-coherence-master) should be added to the path as well as their subdirectories.

 ### CreateROI: Define ROI in Video

 This version of this script assumes location of region of interest is fixed throughout video.